 Inspired by her own family experience, co-founder Amy Venner-Hamdi hand-picked Purium products that help support her kids balanced energy levels, especially when they are a little rambunctious.

 - In Focus: In Focus uses herbs, like organic eleuthero root, to help create calm and focused energy for child.

 - Apothe-Cherry: Apothe-Cherry uses natural-occurring melatonin from tart cherries to help support proper sleep and proper circadian rhythms.

 Together, these products help effectively (and safely) balance energy.
-Happy trick-or-treating!
+Happy Halloween!